 This is not going to be easy, and this is not going to be fun.
 I am not going to lie to you or pretend that it is.
 That will never do you any good.
 However, there is a part of you that wants to get better.
 Otherwise, you would not have gone into treatment.
 Last summer I was sitting in the airport on my way to CFD, and my eating disorder was screaming at me to not get on the plane.
 Miraculously, literally minutes before boarding I got a call from my therapist.
-She reminded me that admitting myself had been my choice and that it showed that at least part of me wanted to get help.
+She reminded me that admitting myself had ultimately been my choice (it was voluntary treatment) and that it showed that at least part of me wanted to get help.
 I kept those words in mind during the days I wanted to give up.

 Deep down you know that you are exhausted of living every single day being constantly berated by a voice that is always yelling at you about how worthless you are.
 I know because I have been there time and time again.
 I promise that this is all going to be worth it.
 Recovery really is possible, and you are not alone.
 Wake up every morning and give it your best because freedom from your struggle is completely worth the effort.
 Remember that you are loved and that you are enough right now.
 You can do this ❤